Sep 7, 2023

 The diet and exercise approach is often, if not always, the default method of addressing excess fat issues.
 Still, it's not enough at times, and stubborn fat is not called such for no reason.
 In the case of armpit fat and accessory breast tissue, the intervention of a different kind is needed.

-Targeted exercise is common practise, and it does help to tone muscles.
+Targeted exercise is common practice, and it does help to tone muscles.
 Spot fat reduction, however, is still a myth.
 Although targeting certain areas do help to strengthen surrounding parts, it does little in terms of fat reduction to those parts.
 Pushups and other exercises cannot reduce armpit fat.

 There's no doubt that armpit fat is impossible to remove with exercise and diet alone.
 In fact, specific fat reduction procedures may also not be effective such as Cryolipolysis.
 Its nature, mainly its size, gives a false belief that it's easy to address.
 Additionally, although it can be removed with certain other procedures in a straightforward manner, it's only if the issue involves only excess fat.
 It becomes challenging when other factors, such as excess glands, are involved, as with axillary or accessory breasts.